 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-- It’s better to tough it out and just live with pain.
-Ignoring pain can have serious consequences, especially if you choose to self-medicate in unhealthy ways rather than see a healthcare professional.
+Never tough out your pain.
+From pet therapy to meditation to classic drug treatments, there is a treatment available for everyone.
+Ignoring your pain can have serious consequences, especially if you choose to self-medicate in unhealthy ways rather than see a healthcare professional.

-- You can get a heart attack from taking COX-2 inhibitors for pain.
 Heart attacks and other vascular problems occur in only a fraction of patients using these anti-inflammatory medications.
-The benefits may outweigh the risks for chronic pain patients.
+COX-2 inhibitors are used when chronic pain is mild or moderate and work by blocking pain near the pain site, and the benefits may outweigh the risks for chronic pain patients.

-- Dwelling on pain won’t make it worse than it already is.
-The psychological suffering that comes with physical pain can certainly make you more miserable.
-Dwelling on the pain in your mind can serve to emphasize it.
+Our minds are very powerful.
+The psychological suffering that comes with physical pain can certainly make you more miserable and dwelling on the pain in your mind can serve to emphasize it.